 The most important point that I missed in that piece was about the real contribution of Symphony as a company.
 I believe Symphony deserves a lot more credit for unleashing mobile penetration in the country, even in remote villages where people had limited access to mobile phones before Symphony.

 Symphony started in 2008.
-It has two major contributions to the development of the consumer technology industry in Bangladesh: 1) it made, in the early days, access to mobile phone easier for people by offering affordable feature phones 2) and then when Smartphone came along, the company also pioneered in that space, particularly for the low-end customers.
+It has two major contributions to the development of the consumer technology industry in Bangladesh: 1) it made, in the early days, access to mobile phones easier for people by offering affordable feature phones 2) and then when Smartphones came along, the company also pioneered in that space, particularly for the low-end customers.

-These two developments have helped to a few major events to take place later on.
-To my understanding, this was the second epoch of consumer technology industry and it was led by Symphony.
+These two developments have helped a few major events to take place later on.
+To my understanding, this was the second epoch of the consumer technology industry and it was led by Symphony.

 Unfortunately, Symphony has, so far, failed to take advantage of a mobile phone revolution that it has helped to happen, which many other vertical companies like Symphony, such as Apple, have managed to take advantage of through a string of innovations and strategic decisions.